tst2005/lua-box/NEW/README.md

 TODO
 ====

- * See what is consume so many memory.
  * Fix the `next`/`pairs`/`ipairs` behavior to follow the lua 5.2 behavior even in lua 5.1.
  * implement the `io`
  * implement a fully `fs` abstraction